dcjones/isolator/README.md

 important ways.

   * It implements a full hierarchical Bayesian model of an entire RNA-Seq *experiment*.
-Pooling information leads more accurate expression estimates, particularily at low-levels.
+Pooling information leads more accurate estimates of effect size, particularily at low-levels.
 Conditions can be compared or clustered without throwing anything out.
   * It asks the right question, estimating posterior probabilities of effect sizes, rather than assigning p-values to a vaguely defined notion of differential expression.
   * It models, and is capable of distinguishing between, changes in *transcription* and changes in *splicing* between two or more conditions.
-  * It models and corrects for sequence bias and GC-bias.
+  * It models and corrects for sequence motif bias at fragment ends, GC-bias, and 3' bias.
   * Compared to other MCMC approaches, it is exceedingly efficient.

 *Note*: I've run this tool on a lot of data, evaluated it with multiple